Rutger McGroarty

-Rutger McGroarty (born March 30, 2004) is an American professional ice hockey forward for the Pittsburgh Penguins of the National Hockey League (NHL).
+Rutger McGroarty (born March 30, 2004) is an American professional ice hockey player who is a forward for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
 He was selected in the first round, 14th overall, by the Winnipeg Jets in the 2022 NHL entry draft, but was traded to the Penguins before he began his professional career.

 Playing career

 Early years

 McGroarty spent two seasons with the USA Hockey National Team Development Program (USNTDP).
 He was the first player from the state of Nebraska to play for the USNTDP.
 During the 2020–21 season, he recorded 20 goals and 21 assists in 53 games.
 The following season, McGroarty recorded 35 goals and 34 assists in 54 games, leading the team in goals, and fourth in points with 69.
 He competed at the 2022 BioSteel All-American Game where he recorded an assist and a goal with 2:37 left in regulation to force overtime.
 He was subsequently named the game's MVP.

 In July 2022, McGroarty was selected in the first round, 14th overall, by the Winnipeg Jets in the 2022 NHL entry draft, surpassing Jake Guentzel (77th overall, 2013) to become the highest drafted player from the state of Nebraska.